Kwai Tara Riverside Villas Review

 Bukit Bintang has tons of budget hotels and guest houses.
 But the Izumi is in a pretty good location.
 Just a short 5 to 10 minute walk from Air-Asia Bukit Bintang KL Monorail station.

-And there are so many shopping centers, restaurants and nightlife to enjoy also within walking distance near Izumi Hotel.
+And there are so many shopping centers, restaurants, and nightlife to enjoy also within walking distance near Izumi Hotel.

 Air Asia Bukit Bintang KL Monorail

-The Izumi hotel is not far from Air Asia Bukit Bintang KL Monorail station…
+The Izumi Hotel is not far from Air Asia Bukit Bintang KL Monorail station…

 Bukit Bintang’s famous Jalan Alor food street is about a 10 minute walk and you’ll also find many bars and pubs as the area is quite popular mostly with tourists.